OffByOneStudios/craft-lisp/docs/semantics.md

 ### CultSemantics

 The root object of a semantic tree.
 Provides a module of semantics.
 Can **append** (for live modules evaluating new forms in sequence) or **merge** (for live editors re-evaluating code) another module of semantics.
+Is a scope.